Ordinary Decent Criminal

 Ordinary Decent Criminal is a 2000 crime comedy film, directed by Thaddeus O'Sullivan, written by Gerard Stembridge, and stars Kevin Spacey and Linda Fiorentino.
 The film is loosely based on the story of Martin Cahill, a famous Irish crime boss.

-Filmed in late 1998 and originally scheduled for a fall 1999 release, the movie was put out overseas first the following year but it never got a proper theatrical release in the United States, where it was released straight to video in January 2003, almost five years after filming began.
+Filmed in late 1998 and originally scheduled for a fall 1999 release.
+Icon shipped out the movie overseas the following year, while Miramax Films acquired North American distribution rights, but it never got a proper theatrical release, and was released straight to video in January 2003, almost five years after filming began.

 Plot

 Michael Lynch is one of Dublin's most notorious criminals.
 He has two wives, sisters Christine and Lisa, as well as many children.
 When he is not spending time with his family, he is plotting heists with his gang.
 His actions make him an iconic figure, and he has a rapport with the general public despite being a criminal.